ethereum-oasis-op/baseline-standard/ccsm/baseline-ccsm-v1.0-psd01.md

 **[D1]**	The CCSM utilized in a BPI SHOULD be compatible with CCSM protocol execution in Trusted Execution Environments (TEE).

 Note, a TEE is a secure area of a main processor.
 It guarantees code and data loaded inside to be protected with respect to confidentiality and integrity.
-A TEE as an isolated execution environment provides security features such as isolated execution, integrity of applications executing with the TEE, along with confidentiality of their assets.
+A TEE as an isolated execution environment provides security features such as isolated execution, integrity of applications executing within the TEE, along with confidentiality of their assets.

 **[R5]**	The CCSM utilized in a BPI MUST provide high network attack resistance and detection capabilities at the protocol level per ISO/IEC 27033.